ray-project/ray/doc/source/serve/http-guide.md

 Serve provides a library of HTTP adapters to help you avoid boilerplate code.
 The [later section](serve-http-adapters) dives deeper into how these works.
 ```

+(serve-handling-client-disconnects-http)=
+### Handling client disconnects

+When an HTTP client disconnects after sending a request, but before receiving a response, Serve cancels the request.
+If the request is currently being processed by deployments, and `asyncio.CancelledError`

 (serve-fastapi-http)=
 ## FastAPI HTTP Deployments